argyleink/grunt-fetch-json/README.md

 ```

 ## The "fetchJson" task
+The goal here is simply to allow fetching of remote data sources for use in your app.
+A couple use cases include:
+- Passing the data to a templated build sytem (jade, handlebars, etc), ultimately creating static sites that are data driven
+- Taking work off your server and putting it into the build system
+- Eliminating ajax spinners from your client code, aka thinning out the client

+I'm sure the community will come up with plenty of other interesting use cases for this tool.
+Get creative!

 ### Overview
 In your project's Gruntfile, add a section named `fetchJson` to the data object passed into `grunt.initConfig()`.